 The truth is that the majority of people find it embarrassing to talk about anxiety because of the stigma that surrounds it.
 The misconception that anxiety is a weakness means that more people suffer in silence and ignore help.
 Nobody should suffer in silence.
-This is not a quick fix but instead these hobbies to reduce your anxiety will offer relief when you need it the most.
+This is not a quick fix but instead the following hobbies to reduce your anxiety will offer relief when you need it the most.

 Join an online forum like 7 Cups